 It was storming and rainy when I arrived in the old Cathar land in France to take shelter in a tiny Chapel on top of a hill.
-The wooden door creaked and only a few candles were lit.
+The wooden door creaked and a few candles were lit.
 Dim light softly illuminated the exquisite statues and paintings of women saints and Mary Magdalene.
 One man was sitting bowed in the wooden pew, praying.
-Silence, thick stillness enveloped the air.
+Silence and thick stillness enveloped the air.
 I joined in meditation, feeling her.
-An hour later the man turned around and simply introduced himself to me.
-We talked about our connection to her and the Magdalene, and it felt auspicious when he invited me to come to a secret cave, also called the womb and birthing cave.
+An hour later the man turned around and introduced himself to me.
+We talked about our connection to Mary Magdalene, and it felt auspicious when he invited me to come to a secret cave, called the womb and birthing cave.
 It was a three hours journey away, somewhere in the mountains, and hard to find.

 It’s the kind of place you must feel called to and have a guide, a hidden power place not a spiritual tourist attraction.
 All hair rose in recognition.
 ‘Yes’, I said excitedly.
 Was I mad?
 I shouldn’t go with a stranger and a guy I don’t know, I already had learned that as a child.
 But something in me knew that this was right and he was safe.

 After a long drive and hike, I shivered as I faced the entrance, which was beyond anything I had ever seen.
-She beckoned me to enter through the yoni shaped rocks.
+She beckoned me to enter through the yoni-shaped rocks.
 What happened was life-altering and profound for me, but too intimate to share in words here.
-It was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.
+In this depth of darkness, she revealed herself, the way of the feminine, so different from what we have been taught.